7 Warning Signs of Gaslighting in Relationships and How to Stop It

 Before I go into the 7 signs of gaslighting in relationships, I want to first touch on how to know if you’re a victim of gaslighting abuse.

-If you think you’re being gaslighted, here are some signs to look for:
+If you think you’re being gaslighted, here are some signs of self doubt to look for:

 • You think (and are told) that you are too sensitive.